doc4d/docs/docs/ViewPro/architecture.md

 ---
 id: architecture
-title: Understanding the architecture of 4D View Pro Areas
+title: Understanding the Architecture of 4D View Pro Areas
 ---

 When working with 4D View Pro areas in your forms, you need to handle several elements: